 For a long moment they gaze at each other, wide-eyed with possibilities.
 Then, as if on cue, they laugh off the idea and order another bottle of wine.

 But we didn't laugh.
-We headed straight home to throw in our corporate day jobs, make an appointment with the bank manager and set about making our dream come true - to create a unique and special boutique country house hotel - the kind of place we and our friends had always wanted to stay at but which we could never find.
+We headed straight home back in 2008 to throw in our corporate day jobs, make an appointment with the bank manager and set about making our dream come true - to create a unique and special boutique country house hotel - the kind of place we and our friends had always wanted to stay at but which we could never find.

 We spent weekends scouring The West Country and, due to journey times, focused on Devon as the county in which our baby, a luxury and romantic country house hotel would be born.